Chicago Region Environmental and Transportation Efficiency Program: Projects

 The program currently comprises 70 separate projects.
-As of August 2022, a total of 33 had been fully completed, four were under construction, eight were in final design and another seven were in the preliminary design and environmental review process.
-The remaining 18 were awaiting identification of funding to enter preliminary design and environmental review.
+As of April 2025, a total of 35 had been fully completed, six were under construction, seven were in final design and another eight were in the preliminary design and environmental review process.
+The remaining 14 were awaiting identification of funding to enter preliminary design and environmental review.

 Major projects

 75th Street Corridor Improvement Project

 The 75th Street Corridor Improvement Project (75th St. CIP) is the largest project in the CREATE Program.
 The project is located in the Chicago neighborhoods of Ashburn, Englewood, Auburn Gresham and West Chatham along two passenger and four freight rail lines.
 It will eliminate the most congested rail chokepoint in the Chicago region, Belt Junction, where 30 Metra and 90 freight trains per day cross each other's paths.
 It is broken out into four projects: